 In 1967, The Ambrose Monell Foundation made an initial pledge of $1 million to create the Monell Chemical Senses Center, with Dr. Kare as director.
 After consulting with several universities, Dr. Kare, the directors of the Monell Foundation, and administrators at the University of Pennsylvania agreed that Penn would be the ideal location for such a research institute.

-The organization of the Center was unusual for the times; it began as a joint venture involving academic, government, and industry scientists, when such collaborations were rare.
+When the Center opened in 1968, its organization was unusual for the times; it began as a joint venture involving academic, government, and industry scientists, when such collaborations were rare.

 The Center was first housed in the old Lippincott Publications bindery building owned by Penn at 25th and Locust Streets.
 In 1971, Monell moved into its current home at 3500 Market Street, initially occupying just two of the building’s six floors.